Cray-HPE/docs-csm/index.md

 ### Scope and Audience

 The documentation included here describes how to install or upgrade the Cray System Management (CSM) software and related supporting operational procedures.
 CSM software is the foundation upon which other software product streams for the HPE Cray EX system depend.

+The CSM installation prepares and deploys a distributed system across a group of management nodes organized into a Kubernetes cluster which uses Ceph for utility storage.
+These nodes perform their function as Kubernetes master nodes, Kubernetes worker nodes, or utility storage nodes with the Ceph storage.

+System services on these nodes are provided as containerized microservices packaged for deployment as helm charts.
+These services are orchestrated by Kubernetes to be scheduled on Kubernetes worker nodes with horizontal scaling to increase or decrease the number of instances of some services as demand for them varies, such as when booting many compute nodes or application nodes.

-The information is intended for system installers, system administrators, and network administrators of the system.
+This information is intended for system installers, system administrators, and network administrators of the system.
 It assumes some familiarity with standard Linux and open source tools, such as shell scripts, Ansible, YAML, JSON, and TOML file formats, etc.

 ### Trademarks